In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 Your lender will do their best to verify your information and then pre-approve you for a particular loan amount.
 You will get an approval letter telling you how much money they can lend to you, which can help when house hunting.

-Preapproval and Pre-Qualification: How do They Differ?
+Pre-Qualification vs Pre-approval: How do They Differ?

-On the other hand, pre-qualification is when you are given a rough estimate for how much money you will be able to borrow.
+Pre-qualification is when you are given a rough estimate for how much money you will be able to borrow.
 Here, your lender will not do any verification of your information.

 Prequalification usually requires lesser information from you than preapproval.
 That’s because it needs less rigorous assessments before you can get pre-qualified.
 Preapproval will usually be based on verified data like credit card information.